-The water efficiency label allows consumers to compare the water efficiency of different products.
-The products are tested and rated according to a national water efficiency standard.
-Each label shows a star rating out of six for the product – the more stars the better.
+The WELS water efficiency label shows a star rating out of six – the more stars the better.
 It also shows a water consumption or water flow figure which is based on laboratory tests.

-It’s estimated that by 2021 Australians could save more than a billion dollars in water and energy bills by using more efficient products.
+It's estimated that by 2021, Australians will have saved more than a billion dollars in water and energy bills by using more efficient products.
 For example:

-- A standard showerhead can use up to 25 litres per minute, a water efficient one might use as little as seven.
+A standard showerhead can use up to 25 litres per minute, while a water efficient one might use as few as seven.

-- An efficient washing machine may only use a third of the water of an inefficient one.
-When using a warm or hot wash program, it’ll also save you energy - though using a cold wash program will save more.
+An efficient washing machine may only use a third of the water of an inefficient one, and will save you energy when using a warm or hot wash program (although using a cold wash program will save more).

 To learn more about the scheme or search a database of registered products for their water efficiency go to www.waterrating.gov.au.